newlandsvalley/package-usage/README.md

 package-deps
 ============

 A command-line utility to investigate the current purescript package-sets and to let you query both the immediate and transitive dependencies of a package.
-It also lets you pivot the package sets so as the reverse the dependencies and query the pivoted data in the same manner.
+It also lets you pivot the package sets so as to reverse the dependencies and query the pivoted data in the same manner.

 command line options
 --------------------